-ART 129 History of Western Art III [H] 5 Credits
+ART 129 History of Western Art III [H]

 Study of art in Europe and the U.S. made during the nineteenth and twentieth centuries.
 Architecture, sculpture, painting, printmaking and the photo arts, are studied.
 Influences of the past, combined with the rapid technological and cultural changes of the Modern Age, are explored to develop an understanding of the art of our own times.
-This course is the third in a three-quarter sequence but may be taken out of sequence.
+This course is the third in a three-guarter sequence but may be taken out of sequence.

-ART 130 Painting I [HP] 4 Credits
+ART 130 Painting I [HP]